-Upon completion of the MNR degree, students will be able to:
+Upon successful completion of the program, students will meet the following learning outcomes:

-1. Demonstrate skill in integrative thinking and collaborative learning across several disciplines within the natural resource professions; show familiarity with a wide range of disciplinary knowledge and the capacity to apply knowledge to natural resource problems at multiple scales.
+- Conduct research or produce some other form of creative work. - Demonstrate mastery of subject material. - Conduct scholarly or professional activities in an ethical manner. - Demonstrate skill in integrative thinking and collaborative learning across several disciplines within the natural resource professions; show familiarity with a wide range of disciplinary knowledge and the capacity to apply knowledge to natural resource problems at multiple scales. - Construct a study project about a specific issue using appropriate data/information gathering techniques, cross-disciplinary interactions, and integrated analysis methods. - Apply sound methodologies and work ethics to problems in management or sustainability of natural resources.